Armatiek/mim-serialization-api-4-java/README.md

 * `nl.geostandaarden.mim_1_1_0.relatiesoort.MimModel`
 * `nl.geostandaarden.mim_1_1_0.relatierol.MimModel`

-depending on the MIM `versie` and the `relatiemodelleringstype` that the API detected in the MIM serialization.
+depending on the MIM `versie` and the `relatiemodelleringstype` ("Relatiesoort leidend" or "Relatierol leidend") that the API detected in the MIM serialization.

 The API can also validate the MIM serialization against the MIM XML schema during load: